-(Translated by Google) January 2024 I wanted to eat Seri Nabe and had made a reservation at another restaurant, but due to a mistake in my reservation, I had to rush to find a restaurant where I could eat Seri Nabe.
-When I checked, they immediately approved it, and it was 2,800 yen for two people.
-It's always crowded, but it happened to be empty on Friday, so we sat in the tatami room on the first floor.
+(Translated by Google) January 2024 I wanted to eat Japanese parsley hotpot, so I made a reservation at another restaurant.
+However, due to a reservation error, I had to quickly find another place that served it.
+I checked and they immediately agreed, and it was 2,800 yen for two people.
+It's usually busy, but it happened to be available on Friday, so we had a tatami room on the first floor.

-It wasn't duck meat, but it was delicious!
-After checking to see if there was anything to finish the meal, they served me some soba, which was different from what I expected, but it was delicious😆🎵🎵
+It wasn't duck, but it was delicious!
+I asked if they had anything to finish off my meal, and they brought me soba noodles.
+It wasn't what I expected, but it was delicious 😆🎵🎵

 (Translated by Google) A yakitori restaurant located along Paseo Street that specializes in charcoal grilled yakitori ?